asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 We tell FnordMetric what to do with this event by writing an event handler: (FnordMetric uses the `_type` key to lookup theevent handler).
-There a are a few DSL methods like `data` and `incr` that we can use to access the event data and mofiy gauges.
-More info about that in the Reference FIXPAUL.
+There a are a few DSL methods like `data` and `incr` that we can use to access the event data and mofiy gauges (more about that below).

     event :login do
       puts "user #{data[:user_name]} logged in"